UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 One useful item of metadata for research data is associating it with a research project, but Schema.org has no class for a project, although it does have a schema:Funder property.
-DataCrate uses a an entity of type of both schema:Organisation AND vivo:Project  to represent a research project, which MAY have a schema:funder property or properties.
+DataCrate uses a an entity with two types, schema:Organisation AND vivo:Project,  to represent a research project, which MAY have a schema:funder property or properties.

-Likewise, schema.org does not have a good way of representing research equipment so  DataCrate uses the vivo:Equipment class.
+Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the vivo:Equipment class.

 Schema.org has no class for a file format, so we have used this W3C class: https://www.w3.org/ns/formats/vocab-data/Format.